The process of divorce in India can be daunting and extremely difficult for both men and women who are going through it.

 It will take time for your finances and any other important documents to update as per your wise, do not panic.

-You need to know how much money you have in the bank, what kind of accounts are available for withdrawal (if necessary), where do you keep all your financial transactions records?
+You need to know how much money you have in the bank, what kind of accounts are available for withdrawal (if necessary), and where to keep all your financial transaction records.

 - Make a soft copy of everything – take pictures of all the important documents and save them to at least two places e.g. a hard disk or cloud storage and not just in your phone.

-- ask your best friend or a family member to have a copy of the same too
+- Ask your best friend or a family member to have a copy of the same to

-- make sure you have enough money to stand for yourself and not depend on anyone
+- Make sure you have enough money to stand up for yourself and not depend on anyone

-- use governments women helping centers to get or upgrade your documents
+- Use governments women helping centres to get or upgrade your documents

 2. The process for filing for divorce in India is complicated but reliable

 Yes, this is a harsh reality and the courts are upgrading themselves too but that’s not enough.